Looking to do business in the world’s fastest growing economy? Here’s how to successfully localize for the Chinese market.

-The personalized and frequently updating nature of the online shopping experience is one reason Chinese consumers go online to see what’s new, sometimes many times a day.
+That’s how data is changing e-commerce strategies, and the personalized and frequently updating nature of the online shopping experience is one reason Chinese consumers go online to see what’s new, sometimes many times a day.

 6. Be Quick to Help: Customer Service Is an Integral Part of Chinese Online Retail

 The Chinese love of product research and a personalized shopping experience is bolstered by an always-there, interventionist, online customer service.
 While in the West, customer service is who you contact if there’s a problem, in China, it’s more like a hands-on personal assistant.

 Shoppers ask detailed questions regarding the product, payment, delivery… they even haggle!
 Chinese people regularly haggle with traders in physical markets, and the same is also true online.
 Shoppers request discounts and the customer service representative will negotiate while also suggesting other offers, such as multi-buy deals.

 Customer service is also there for the vendors, doing whatever they can to boost the performance of Chinese sellers and improve their interaction with buyers.

 7. Exude Quality: An Impressive Brand is a Big Selling Point